Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

-Pipeline construction costs vary according to the diameter and increase proportionally with the distance and with the viscosity of fluids, which requires more pumping stations, particularly in lower temperatures.
+Pipeline construction costs vary according to the diameter and increase proportionally with the distance and viscosity of fluids, which requires more pumping stations, particularly in lower temperatures.
 However, operating costs are very low since pipelines represent a fundamental mode for transporting liquid and gaseous products over long distances.
 One major disadvantage of pipelines is the inherent inflexibility of the mode.
 Once built, which is usually at great expense, an expansion of the demand cannot be easily accommodated without adding a second adjacent pipe.
 There are specific limits to the carrying capacity of pipelines, which require careful consideration.
-Conversely, a lessening of the supply of fuel, or alternatively a decline of the demand, will produce a lowering of revenues that may affect the viability of the system.
+Conversely, a lessening of the fuel supply, or alternatively a decline of the demand, will produce a lowering of revenues that may affect the viability of the system.
 A pipeline can be profitable only if it operates above a certain throughput threshold from which it derives revenue to cover its operating costs.
 Unlike modes such as maritime shipping, pipeline capacity cannot be incrementality removed (or added).
-A further limit arises out of geographical shifts in production or consumption, in which a pipeline having been built from one location to another may not be able to adjust to changes quickly.
+A further limit arises from geographical shifts in production or consumption, in which a pipeline built from one location to another may not adjust quickly to changes.

 The routing of pipelines is mostly indifferent to terrain, although environmental concerns frequently delay approval for construction.
-In arctic/sub-arctic areas, pipes cannot be buried because of permafrost, and the impacts on migratory wildlife may be severe, and be sufficient to deny approval, as was the case of the proposed McKenzie Valley pipeline in Canada in the 1970s.
+In arctic/sub-arctic areas, pipes cannot be buried because of permafrost.
+The impacts on migratory wildlife may be severe and sufficient to deny approval, as was the case of the proposed McKenzie Valley pipeline in Canada in the 1970s.
 The 1,300 km long Trans Alaskan pipeline was built under challenging conditions and is above the ground for most of its path.
 Geopolitical factors play a vital role in routing pipelines that cross international boundaries.
 Pipelines from the Middle East to the Mediterranean have been routed to avoid Israel.
 New pipelines linking Central Asia with the Mediterranean are being routed in response to the ethnic and religious mosaic of the republics in the Caucasus.
-Gas pipelines from Russia to Europe began to be laid in the late 1990s after the collapse of the Soviet Union using three main axis.
+Gas pipelines from Russia to Europe began to be laid in the late 1990s after the collapse of the Soviet Union using three main corridors.
 One through the Baltic Sea and reaching Germany, another through Belarus and reaching Poland, and a third through Ukraine and reaching Slovakia.
-By 2020, Russia was supplying about 40% of European natural gas consumption.
-The War in Ukraine in 2022 led to the shut down of pipelines going through Ukraine, which resulted in gas price surges in Europe.
+By 2020, Russia supplied about 40% of European natural gas consumption.
+The War in Ukraine in 2022 led to the shutdown of pipelines going through Ukraine, which resulted in gas shortages and price surges in Europe.

 - 6.4 – Rail Terminals